ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/science_model_overview.md

 that operates on a grid cell basis and does not consider horizontal exchange of energy, atmospheric water, and momentum.
-The model uses linear regressions from {cite}`hardwick_relationship_2015` and {cite}`jucker_canopy_2018` to predict atmospheric temperature, relative humidity, eind speed, and vapour pressure deficit at ground level (1.5 m) given the above canopy conditions and leaf area index of intervening canopy.
+The model uses linear regressions from {cite}`hardwick_relationship_2015` and {cite}`jucker_canopy_2018` to predict atmospheric temperature, relative humidity, wind speed, and vapour pressure deficit at ground level (1.5 m) given the above canopy conditions and leaf area index of intervening canopy.
 A vertical profile across all atmospheric layers is then interpolated using a logarithmic curve between the above canopy observation and ground